ginestra/sport-viz-experiment/README.md

-# Women's Football Data Visualizations

-A minimalistic website for interactive data visualizations of women's football players using D3.js and Svelte.
+# That Lab

+A collection of interactive experiments exploring data visualization, interactive design, and creative coding.
+Each experiment is a playground for ideas, techniques, and discoveries.

+## Overview

+That Lab showcases a variety of data visualizations and interactive experiences built with modern web technologies.
+The platform features an intuitive navigation system, experiment management with visibility controls, and a beautiful, responsive interface.

 ## Features

+### Experiments & Visualizations

+- **Women's Football Visualizations**: Interactive data visualizations exploring connections between players, their career statistics, and team relationships
-- **Player Network Visualization**: Interactive radial visualization showing connections between players who played on the same teams
+  - Player Network: Radial visualization showing connections between players
-- **Player Success & Popularity**: Visual representation of trophies, country distribution, and social media popularity
+  - Player Success & Popularity: Visual representation of trophies, country distribution, and social media popularity

+- **Family Tree**: Interactive family tree visualization with organic, natural branching patterns
+  - Explore family relationships and genealogical connections
+  - Rich data display including dates, places, occupations, and photos
+  - Zoom and pan navigation

+### Platform Features

+- **Experiment Management**: Tag experiments as public, private, or featured
+  - Private experiments are hidden from searches and listings
+  - Public experiments appear in searches and can be featured
+  - Featured experiments appear prominently on the home page

 - **Dark/Light Theme**: System theme detection with manual toggle
 - **Responsive Design**: Mobile-first approach with expandable sidebar menu
-- **Data-driven**: CSV-based data input with support for multiple data sources
+- **About Page**: Learn more about the project
+- **Category Organization**: Browse experiments by category

 ## Tech Stack

+- **Svelte 5**: Modern, reactive UI framework
-- **D3.js**: Data manipulation and SVG-based rendering
+- **D3.js**: Data manipulation and SVG-based visualization rendering
-- **Svelte**: Reactive UI components
-- **Vite**: Build tool and development server
+- **Vite**: Fast build tool and development server
+- **Svelte SPA Router**: Client-side routing for navigation
-- **Font Awesome**: Free icon set (CC BY 4.0)
+- **Font Awesome**: Icon set (CC BY 4.0)

 ## Getting Started